mdn/content/files/en-us/learn/getting_started_with_the_web/javascript_basics/index.md

 > **Warning:** If you haven't been following along with the rest of our course, [download this example code](https://github.com/mdn/beginner-html-site-styled/archive/gh-pages.zip) and use it as a starting point.

 1. Go to your test site and create a new folder named `scripts`.
-Within the scripts folder, create a new file called `main.js`, and save it.
+Within the scripts folder, create a new text document called `main.js`, and save it.
 2. In your `index.html` file, enter this code on a new line, just before the closing `</body>` tag:

     ```html